Lycian Way By Land and Sea

 We picked up a new hiking friend along the trail, Andreas, who was German, Italian, and spoke fluent Spanish.
 There was a lot of Spanish being spoken between Warren, Betsy, and Andreas which meant I had a lot of time to simply listen to the foreign chatter and think.
 However it’s actually hard to really think and meditate on this trail for me as it’s so treacherous you really have to concentrate on every step.
 I still didn’t have my hiking legs underneath me.

 The water was completely still as we hiked into Ucagiz.
-My hips hurt as we walked the rocky coastline but I enjoyed the winding, narrow trail and scenery.
-I carried a heavier pack again today in an effort to continue to get used to the hiking as we only had one more day on the boat before I had to take the training wheels off.
+My hips hurt as we walked the rocky coastline, but I enjoyed the winding, narrow trail and scenery.
+I carried a heavier pack again today in an effort to continue to get used to the hiking, as we only had one more day on the boat before I had to take the training wheels off.
 Ucagiz was perfect for a rest and a cold drink.
-Once again sarcophagi were strangely found scattered in all areas of the town next to garbage bins and in parking lots.
-This mixture of ancient relics and modern day village intertwined sort of felt like a Sci Fi movie set.
+Once again, sarcophagi were strangely found scattered in all areas of the town next to garbage bins and in parking lots.
+This mixture of ancient relics and modern-day village intertwined sort of felt like a Sci-Fi movie set.

 The next morning was painful for me – it was painful because we were leaving the sea and our perfect little floating ‘campground’.
 We were heading towards Demre and would be bidding Osman and the Selin-3 goodbye.
-One of the things I love most about traveling for as long as I have been is when I get to come back to a place and renew old friendships – and this is exactly what the last 3 days was for me.
+One of the things I love most about traveling for as long as I have been is when I get to come back to a place and renew old friendships – and this is exactly what the last three days were for me.
 Sure, I had been in this area of Turkey before, but this time I felt so much more connected to it thanks to having to hoof it on my own two feet.
-Seeing Osman again and how his business had grown was also a perk – plus any time I get the chance to eat Osman’s cooking is a delight.
+Seeing Osman again and how his business had grown was also a perk – plus, any time I get the chance to eat Osman’s cooking is a delight.

 See all pictures of our Lycian Way by Land and Sea